-Imagine saying this a year ago: “We’re planning a virtual investigator meeting.”
+Imagine saying this in 2019: “We’re planning a virtual investigator meeting.”
 That simple statement would have sounded risky and provocative.
 It might have invited more than a few critics to challenge your plans.

 Today, however, if you’re going to start a clinical trial, you’ll be among the minority if you’re not planning to deliver your investigator meeting remotely.